paste values only with no formatting in vba

 End Sub

-This particular macro will copy the cells in the range A1:D9 and paste the values from the cells without any formatting into the range starting at cell A12.
+This particular macro will copy the cells in the range A1:D9 and utilize the PasteSpecial method to paste only the values from the cells without any formatting into the range starting at cell A12.
+Note that the destination range (A12) only needs to define the top-left cell; Excel automatically determines the extent of the pasted data based on the source range (A1:D9).

-Suppose we have the following dataset in Excel that contains information about various basketball players:
+Suppose we have the following dataset in Excel that contains information about various basketball players, including conditional formatting and specific number styles:

-Suppose we would like to copy and paste all of the values in the range A1:D9 to a new location without the formatting.
+In this scenario, we would like to copy and paste all of the calculated values in the range A1:D9 to a new location, starting at cell A12, without transferring any of the existing colors, borders, or conditional formatting.
+This ensures the output is raw, clean data ready for subsequent processing.

 Sub PasteNoFormatting()